Black Horror Movies: Best Scary Movies With Black Directors & Actors

 The First Purge (2018)

-As the fourth film in the notorious Purge series, this film takes place in Staten Island, where a new political party encourages its citizens to break the law for 12 hours.
-Families are given the chance to leave the island, but a prize awaits for the brave ones.
-Any and all survivors are promised $5,000 for staying alive throughout the purge.
-This twisted action horror is directed by Gerard McMurray.
+The fourth film in the Purge franchise is a prequel that takes place in Staten Island.
+A new political party encourages its citizens to stay on the island and break the law for 12 hours for an experiment called “The Purge”.
+Any and all survivors are promised $5,000 for staying through the event.

 Us (2019)